“LISTEN, the music is not where you think.”

 Creator Pierre Sauvageot said his message to the people of Weymouth and Portland who came to visit would be to listen.

 He said: “Music is something very simple, sometimes there’s more music in two little sirens together trying to make one note, rather than electronic music with a lot of computers.
-Music and art is not technical.
+Music and art is

 “It is the most important part of your life, especially in this society.”